aliceitmushuk/fast_krr_alisver/README.md

 ## Quickstart

+TODO: Add distinction between `ASkotch` and `ASkotchV2`.

-We present instructions for installing the repository via `pip` and using `ASkotch` on some example problems.
+We present instructions for installing the repository via `pip` and using `ASkotchV2` on some example problems.

 > [!NOTE]
 > Currently, our implementation can only handle Laplacian, Matérn 1/2, Matérn 3/2, Matérn 5/2, and RBF kernels.
-However, it is possible to add custom `KeOps`-compatible kernels by extending the `Kernel` class.
+However, it is possible to add custom `KeOps`-compatible kernels by extending the `Kernel` class and modifying `kernel_inits.py`.

 > [!TIP]
 > Our implementation is compatible with both CPU and GPU devices.